Stereotypes of Chinese People

 Western tropes specific to Chinese people alone include:

-- Chinese Launderer - In The Wild West, and the 19th century inner-city slums of Britain, many launderers ethnic Chinese and were just as frowned upon as the laborers.
+- Chinese Launderer - In The Wild West, and the 19th century inner-city slums of Britain, many launderers were ethnic Chinese, and were just as frowned upon as the laborers.

 - China Takes Over the World - Yep.
 Because before and after Japan made her bid at military conquest, failed, seemingly made a bid at global economic dominance, and also failed, global conquest predictions have to go somewhere other than The USA.